Quinoa with Toasted Coconut

 This recipe for Quinoa with Toasted Coconut is especially important for those who don’t eat kitniyot on Passover.
 For non kitniyot eaters, it is very hard to add protein to their diet.
 Tofu and Seitan are not permitted.
 Quinoa is a whole grain and, as such, provides a good deal of fiber and protein.
 For those who eat fish, quinoa replaces the rice for sushi on Passover.

 Quinoa, itself, is very bland.
-I try to infuse it with flavor by simmering it with a vegetable juice such as tomato or beet or vegetable broth.
-Both of these juices give it great flavor and color.
+I try to infuse it with flavor by simmering it with a vegetable juice such as tomato or beet or vegetable broth. all these liquids give it great flavor and color.
 Toasted coconut adds flavor to both savoury and sweet recipes.
 I love it.
-Toasting the coconut before adding it to the quinoa definitely brings it up a notch.
-Try Quinoa with Toasted Coconut with Red Snapper Fillets coated with Plantain Chips.
+Quinoa can be a healthy alternative to potatoes and noodles all year long.

 Note: This recipe can be easily doubled, tripled or quadrupled.